 If you are interested in joining this group please let me know.
-I will meet everyone one to one first (at the Royal Alex) to have a chat and find out what you might want from the yoga group and answer any of your questions.
+I can meet you one to one first (at the Royal Alex) to have a chat and find out what you might want from the yoga group and answer any of your questions.

 Yoga and Teenagers